WirLig/WirLig/README.md

 Hi, I’m WIRAM!

-I have a Master’s degree in Business Administration, Bachelor’s degree in Mechanical Engineering, and Bachelor’s degree in Labor Safety and Security Engineering.
+Professional background as Master’s degree in Business Administration, Bachelor’s degree in Mechanical Engineering, and Bachelor’s degree in Labor Safety and Security Engineering.

-My job and main activities are related to provide:
+My job is related to provide:

  1 - Engineering expert sevice and technical assistance; vistory and evaluation of machines and industrial process equipments and plant installations; Provide Technical Report.

-2 - Provide assistance with some agile's methodology such as Kanban and Scrum; Lean, Kaizen, OEE, TQM, PDCA, applied for products or engineering services solution, or organization;
+ 2 - Technical Assistance with some agile's methodology such as Kanban and Scrum; Lean, Kaizen, OEE, TQM, PDCA, applied for products or engineering services solution, or organization;

-3 - Provide Technical Auditing;
+ 3 - Service Technical Auditing for improvements;

  4 - Business Advice in the management of service business contracts, and or management of industrial projects.

-I’m interested to contribute with knowledge of Engineering, Services and Operational Conditions of Productive Processes for Data Analysis Projects.
+Suported by Python language and MS Power BI, as a learner, looking to collaborate on Analytics Projects with knowledge of Engineering, Services and Operational improvement of Productive Processes for Data Analysis Projects.
-So, I hope to generate some information that can support knowledge to transform or create innovative solutions.

-I’m curently learning Python and MS Power BI.

-I’m looking to collaborate on Data Science Projects where my expertise allow me to present some contribuition.

-How to reach me:
+How to contact me:

 by e-mail, please first: wiram.ligeiro@gmail.com